deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18693/index.md

 ![](charts/charts_15_1.png "🔼 Figure 1: Left: Results of different models on MATH, where -ScaleQuest denotes ours.
 Right: Results of Llama3-8B fine-tuned on publicly available datasets constructed by different methods.")

-> 🔼 The chart displays the performance of various models on the MATH benchmark, comparing the impact of different data synthesis methods, including ScaleQuest, on model accuracy.
+> 🔼 The chart displays the performance of various language models on the MATH benchmark, comparing the results obtained using different datasets, highlighting the improved performance achieved using the ScaleQuest method.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Left: Results of different models on MATH, where -ScaleQuest denotes ours.
 Right: Results of Llama3-8B fine-tuned on publicly available datasets constructed by different methods.